Zoroaster: In classical antiquity

+Among the named works attributed to "Zoroaster" is the treatise titled On Nature (Peri physeos), which appears to have originally constituted four volumes (i.e. papyrus rolls).
+Academic sources describe it as part of "Zoroastrian pseudepigrapha;" texts falsely attributed to Zoroaster in the Greco-Roman era.

 Pliny the Elder names Zoroaster as the inventor of magic (Natural History 30.2.3).
 "However, a principle of the division of labor appears to have spared Zoroaster most of the responsibility for introducing the dark arts to the Greek and Roman worlds."
 That "dubious honor" went to the "fabulous magus, Ostanes, to whom most of the pseudepigraphic magical literature was attributed."
 Although Pliny calls him the inventor of magic, the Roman does not provide a "magician's persona" for him.
 Moreover, the little "magical" teaching that is ascribed to Zoroaster is actually very late, with the very earliest example being from the 14th century.

-Association with astrology according to Roger Beck, were based on his Babylonian origin, and Zoroaster's Greek name was identified at first with star-worshiping (astrothytes, 'star sacrificer") and, with the Zo-, even as the 'living' star.
-Later, an even more elaborate mythoetymology evolved: Zoroaster died by the living (zo-) flux (ro-) of fire from the star (astr-) which he himself had invoked, and even, that the stars killed him in revenge for having been restrained by him.
+Zoroaster's association with astrology, according to Roger Beck, was based on his Babylonian origin, and Zoroaster's Greek name was identified at first by Diogenes Laertius with star-worship (astrothytes, 'star sacrificer").
+Greek etymology of his name also associated its first syllable, Zōo-, with the phrase 'living' star.

 The alternate Greek name for Zoroaster was Zaratras or Zaratas/Zaradas/Zaratos.
 Pythagoreans considered the mathematicians to have studied with Zoroaster in Babylonia.
 Lydus, in On the Months, attributes the creation of the seven-day week to "the Babylonians in the circle of Zoroaster and Hystaspes," and who did so because there were seven planets.
 Lucian of Samosata, in Mennipus 6, reports deciding to journey to Babylon "to ask one of the magi, Zoroaster's disciples and successors," for their opinion.

 While the division along the lines of Zoroaster/astrology and Ostanes/magic is an "oversimplification, the descriptions do at least indicate what the works are not"; they were not expressions of Zoroastrian doctrine, they were not even expressions of what the Greeks and Romans "imagined the doctrines of Zoroastrianism to have been".
 The assembled fragments do not even show noticeable commonality of outlook and teaching among the several authors who wrote under each name.

 Almost all Zoroastrian pseudepigrapha is now lost, and of the attested texts—with only one exception—only fragments have survived.
 Pliny's 2nd- or 3rd-century attribution of "two million lines" to Zoroaster suggest that (even if exaggeration and duplicates are taken into consideration) a formidable pseudepigraphic corpus once existed at the Library of Alexandria.
 This corpus can safely be assumed to be pseudepigrapha because no one before Pliny refers to literature by "Zoroaster", and on the authority of the 2nd-century Galen of Pergamon and from a 6th-century commentator on Aristotle it is known that the acquisition policies of well-endowed royal libraries created a market for fabricating manuscripts of famous and ancient authors.